tugcecalisir/Differental-Equations/README.md

 - **Coupling Term**: `x^2y`, introducing non-linear interactions between the `x` and `y` coordinates.
 - **Cubic Term**: `-1/3y^3`, injecting asymmetry into the potential, thereby enriching the system with non-linear dynamics and the potential for chaotic behavior.

-Through this exploration, we aim to provide a comprehensive understanding of the forces at play within the Hénon-Heiles system and how they contribute to its fascinating dynamics.
+Through this exploration, the aim is to provide a comprehensive understanding of the forces at play within the Hénon-Heiles system and how they contribute to its fascinating dynamics.

 Included are several graphical representations of the potential energy component of the Hénon-Heiles Hamiltonian: